 What if a membership needs to be upgraded - who can do this?

-Clubs can upgrade a membership on behalf of a parent/member, or you can to log in to your account and do this yourself.
+Clubs can upgrade a membership on behalf of a parent/member, or you can do this in GymNET yourself.

 Can a grandparent or other family member activate a membership for an under 16 member?

 Only a person with parental responsibility for the under 16 member can legally provide consent on their behalf.
 If a grandparent or other family member is the legal guardian or has parental responsibility, then they will be able to complete the membership process.
 If not, they will not be able to do so and will need to ask the parent/guardian to do this.
 We will be explaining this during the online process to ensure that all collected information is GDPR compliant.

 As a parent, will I be able to register multiple members at the same time?

 Yes, you will.
 The system is being developed to enable a parent to create a 'master' account and then attach multiple members to that account.
 This will mean parents, including parents that coach or carry out a club role, can pay for all memberships in one transaction and only need to input personal information, such as address, once.

 If I decide not to continue taking part in gymnastics, can I obtain a refund?

 New participants are entitled to two free taster sessions and then also have the option of taking out a temporary membership of 13 weeks.
 However, it is worth considering the full year of bronze membership could be more cost effective in the long run.
 This choice should be made on joining as we do not operate a refund policy.

 I have been out of sport for some time, am I considered to be a new member?